jazzyguo/famemachine/README.md

 - optimize
 paginate clips for temporary/saved instead of pulling all at once

-Split vid processing logic to either use sockets or cloud functions / webhooks instead of an open HTTP request (think this is a must since http requests are taking minutes)
+Split vid processing logic to either use sockets or cloud functions / webhooks instead of an open HTTP request (think this is a must since http requests are taking minutes).